-A patient begins to recover his/her health after a few chiropractic spinal adjustments, but one day feels pain.
-This might be in any part of the body; in the following (true) case it was the wrist:
+A patient starts to recover their health after a series of chiropractic spinal adjustments but, on a particular day, feels pain.
+This could manifest in any body part; in a specific case, it was the wrist:

 Why Does Retracing Occur?

-It appears that the body tissues themselves have a "memory" which records the traumas, accidents and injuries it has experienced.
-Since injuries are often accompanied by feelings of panic, shock, anger and/or hysteria, the retracing patient may feel these emotions "leaving" as the physical injury begins to heal.
+It seems that the body's tissues retain a "memory" of the traumas, accidents, and injuries they've endured.
+As injuries are often accompanied by feelings of panic, shock, anger, or hysteria, the patient undergoing retracing may sense these emotions "resurfacing" as the physical injury starts to heal.

-Retracing is not always dramatic.
-Sometimes it may manifest itself as simply the urge to take deep, satisfying breaths while undergoing care.
-There may be a release of psycho-physical energy going on at this moment, though it may not be accompanied by any conscious memories.
-Yet retracing may be occurring in such instances.
+Retracing isn't always dramatic.
+At times, it manifests as a simple urge to take deep, satisfying breaths while receiving care.
+During these moments, there might be a release of psycho-physical energy, although it might not be accompanied by any conscious memories.
+Yet, retracing could be occurring in such cases.

-Although retracing experiences usually last a short time and often pass relatively quickly, patients have been known to terminate their care as a result of them.
-During this period it is especially important that the patient tell the chiropractor what is going on.
-Patients who terminate their care as a result of retracing symptoms may be cheating themselves of complete recovery
+Although retracing experiences usually last a brief duration and often pass relatively quickly, patients have been known to discontinue their care due to them.
+During this period, it is crucial for the patient to communicate what's happening to the chiropractor.
+Patients who terminate their care due to retracing symptoms may deprive themselves of a full recovery.

 Other Healing Arts

-The phenomenon of retracing has long been recognized by the chiropractic profession1 and other healing arts as well, often under different names.
-For example, CranioSacral Therapy (CST), developed by John Upledger, D.O., uses the terms "unwinding" and "somato-emotional release" to describe this phenomenon.
-Upledger's explanation of the mechanism is drawn from his research on body energies and the role of the connective tissue in body structure:
+The chiropractic profession and other healing arts have long acknowledged the phenomenon of retracing, often using different terminology.
+For instance, Craniosacral Therapy (CST), developed by John Upledger, D.O., utilizes the terms "unwinding" and "somato-emotional release" to describe this phenomenon.
+Upledger's understanding is based on research into body energies and the role of connective tissue in body structure:

-From our experience, it would seem that body tissues (especially connective tissues) possess a memory.
-When an injuring force occurs, the tissue which receives the force is changed.
-Perhaps it retains the energy of impact.
-A level of increased kinetic activity or higher entropy is set up in the impaired area.
-The human body then either dissipates that energy and returns to normal; or the body somehow localizes the impact energy and walls it off, much as it walls off the tubercle bacillus during the inactive state of the disease.
-After the energy of the injury has been effectively isolated, the body adapts to this area.
-Energy (electrical, magnetic, prana, Qi or your own personal preference) is then forced to move around this area rather than through it....
-When the original injury is discovered, the repressed emotional components of the somatic injury frequently and concurrently release.2
+Based on our experience, it seems that body tissues, especially connective tissues, possess a memory.
+When an injurious force occurs, the impacted tissue undergoes a change.
+It potentially retains the energy from the impact.
+An elevated level of kinetic activity or higher entropy is established in the affected area.
+The human body either disperses this energy and returns to normal, or it somehow isolates the impact energy and confines it, much like it confines the tubercle bacillus during the dormant phase of the disease.
+Once the energy from the injury is effectively contained, the body adapts to this area.
+Energy (electrical, magnetic, prana, Qi, or your preferred terminology) is then directed to move around this area rather than through it....
+Often, upon discovery of the original injury, the repressed emotional components of the somatic injury are concurrently released.

-Many other forms of bodywork such as Rolfing, shiatsu and massage therapy also recognize this phenomenon of healing.
-Practitioners have noticed patients experiencing "flashbacks" as they release energy long trapped in their bodies.
+Various forms of bodywork such as Rolfing, shiatsu, and massage therapy also recognize this healing phenomenon.
+Practitioners have observed patients undergoing "flashbacks" as they release long-held energy in their bodies.

-Homeopathy has codified the observations of Constatine Hering, a homeopathic researcher, as Hering's Law, which views retracing as a part of a three-part healing process.
+Homeopathy has organized the observations of Constatine Hering, a homeopathic researcher, as Hering's Law, which regards retracing as part of a three-part healing process.

-According to this law, cures occur: 1) from interior to exterior; 2) from the most vital to the least vital organs; and 3) in reverse order from that in which the symptoms appeared.3
+According to this law, healing unfolds: 1) from the interior to the exterior; 2) from the most vital to the least vital organs; and 3) in the reverse order from when the symptoms initially appeared.

-A parallel of the retracing phenomenon has been recognized in the field of psychotherapy and termed progressive abreactive regression or PAR.
+A parallel to the retracing phenomenon is recognized in psychotherapy and labeled progressive abreactive regression or PAR.

 Retracing and Medicine?

-Retracing seems to occur often with bodywork and therapies that work at balancing the body's energies and/or at stress reduction.
+Retracing seems to be common in bodywork and therapies that focus on balancing the body's energies and reducing stress.

-But it seems uncommon in standard medical practice.
-This may be because of the tendency of medicines to suppress disease and mask symptoms.
-As we have seen, this can be dangerous.
+However, it seems less prevalent in standard medical practice, potentially due to medications' tendency to suppress disease and mask symptoms.
+As seen, this can be perilous.

-This is demonstrated by an interesting example from Oriental medicine: Oriental medical theory regards the skin as being related to the bronchi and lungs because both help the body to breathe.
-If a skin condition is suppressed, according to the theory, it may go deeper and affect the lungs and bronchi.
-In actual fact, it has been observed that many children suffering from asthma were, as infants, treated with cortisone for skin conditions such as eczema -- the cortisone suppressed the skin disease and drove it into the lungs and bronchi to emerge as asthma.
+An intriguing example from Oriental medicine demonstrates this: Oriental medical theory associates the skin with the bronchi and lungs because both aid in breathing.
+If a skin condition is suppressed, according to the theory, it may move deeper and affect the lungs and bronchi.
+In reality, many children who suffered from asthma were treated with cortisone for skin conditions like eczema during infancy.
+The cortisone suppressed the skin condition, driving it into the lungs and bronchi, manifesting as asthma.

 1. Stephensen, R.W.
 Chiropractic textbook.
 Davenport, IA: Palmer School of Chiropractic, 1927, pp. 98-99.